rceid/transport_weather/README.md

 ____

 ## 4. Data Cleaning with Scala in Spark
-Also located in the *hive_hbase_spark*, *spark_clean_join.scala* contains the commands to clean  weather, public transit, and Divvy bike share Hive tables and group them on a daily and monthly level for application views.
-Cleaned tables are saved directly into Hive with this script.
+Also located in the *hive_hbase_spark* directory, *spark_clean_join.scala* contains the commands to clean  weather, public transit, and Divvy bike share Hive tables and group them on a daily and monthly level for application views.
+Cleaned tables are also saved directly into Hive in this script.
 ____
 ## 5. Send Hive tables to HBase
 The last file in the *hive_hbase_spark* directory is *hive_to_hbase.hql*.
 The script creates a Hive table linked to a new HBase table, serializes the data in Hive and reserializes it in HBase.
 The HBase tables will interface will the web application and be queried in the appropriate views.

 The tables include a monthly views of public transit, bikeshare, and weather info, as well as daily views.
-They span 2014 to 2019.
+They span mid-2013 to end-2019, the timeframe over which Divvy data is available.
 ____
 ## 6. Speed Layer with Scala
 The directory *speed_layer* contains the script to create the uber-jar to be run from the EMR terminal to ingest data from the submit form of the application.